pb33f/openapi-changes/README.md

 - [About openapi-changes](https://pb33f.io/openapi-changes/about/)

 ---

-Ready to try it out?
+Are you ready to try it out?

 ## Install using homebrew tap